tvesh4/baccarat103/README.md

 **Detailed Compilation & Execution Instructions:**

-1. Run the code by pasting this in the terminal; "g++ pedantic errors    "
-2.
+1. After unzipping, open the terminal and move to the directory containing the files
+2. Type "make Baccarat" in the terminal to compile and produce an executable file "Baccarat"
+3. Type "./Baccarat" to start playing the game

 **Demonstration Video Link:**